earsdown/puppet-certmonger/README.md

   (maybe you can help by developing a custom type and provider?)
 * Only supports file-based certificates (i.e. no support for NSSDB).
 * Does not manage the nickname, IP address, email, keyusage, extusage, etc features.
-* Only manages subject, dns (subjectAltNames), principal, pre/post save commands
+* Only manages subject, dns (subjectAltNames), principal, pre/post save commands.
+* Only manages the principal if it appears in the issued certificate - which depends on your CA profile.
 * Subject is hardcoded to `CN=$hostname`.
 * Only works if being run on a system already joined to an IPA domain, and only works against IPA CAs.
 * If you specify a hostname and don't specify a principal, this module will assume you want `host/$hostname`.